Dr. Stephen Rush

 Dr. Rush has authored and co-authored a number of publications and given lectures on brain tumors head and neck cancer, prostate cancer, gynecological malignancies and radiation therapy, specifically in the elderly.
 He was awarded the Young Oncologist Essay Award from the American Radium Society for clinical research on Pituitary Tumors.

 Dr. Rush specializes in the treatment of brain tumors and head and neck cancer.
-He is also a leading specialist in the Gamma Knife Radiosurgery at the NYU Medical Center and South Nassau Community Hospital.
+He is also a leading specialist in the Gamma Knife Radiosurgery at the NYU Langone Medical Center and South Nassau Community Hospital.

 Nassau Radiologic Group Physician Profile